LucasNahuel945/LucasNahuel945/README.md

 ### Hi there 👋 I'm Lucas Sandoval

 ## FullStack Developer
----

-I'm a web developer mainly based on javascript technologies such as React or Node.
+I'm a Argentinian :argentina:🧉  web developer mainly based on javascript technologies such as React or Node.

 I work with [ArchLinux](https://archlinux.org/) as my main operating system whit this [dotfiles](https://github.com/LucasNahuel945/dotfiles) config.

----
 Thanks for see my profile, feel free to see my work and collaborate with it if you want.

 <!--